3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ## Preparation
 - Pre-work and About Me page completion

-## Differentation between HTML and DOM

-* _HTML_: the language we use to create an HTML Web Page / Document
-* _DOM_: the Document Object Model, i.e. the in-memory representation of the HTML page created when the browser _renders_ the HTML document.

-Note that the _DOM_ can be _manipulated_ via _JavaScript_ code.

 ### Hook (5 min)
 We're gonna get into DOM manipulation later in the week, but to demonstrate the difference between an _HTML_ document and the _DOM_ that is created from the _HTML_ document, let's go to the [ESPN](http://espn.go.com/) web site and play around with some headlines.